I Am Jaffna

 But then once, after a big general strike of our union that lasted about thirty days… We had a demonstration of about 7,000 CMU members.
 So quite often instead of me being at the head of the protest, I go to the end, and start walking down to see all the actual people who are marching in the demonstration.
 And when they see me very often they shout my name, “Jayaweva, Bala Tampoe”.
 Jayaweva or victory, both.
 There it means “long live” also, it has double connotation.

-But then one day when that demonstration was taking place — I remember it was May 1, 1968 — to my surprise that group started shouting: “Tampoe pataw, Sinha pataw”.
+But then one day to my surprise when that demonstration was taking place — I remember it was May 1, 1968 — that group started shouting: “Tampoe pataw, Sinha pataw”.
 That is the young of Tampoe are lion cubs!
 It’s a cultural racial kind of connotation.
 But not racist.
 Because I’m a Tamil (laughs).
 You see?

 We don’t give up halfway.
 If we can, we sustain a struggle till such time as we can get a settlement.